na-na-hi/renget/archive/megathread.md

 	- We have a complete replica of the Megathread over at our [r/Piracy Subreddit](https://www.reddit.com/r/Piracy/).
     - ✅ **This Megathread is updated often.
 There are no quality control checks on any copies that are mirroring this one.**

-!!! danger ➜ Uncertainty
+!!! danger ➜ Disclaimer
-    - Any links that are **not included in the entire Megathread** have either not been approved by the moderators or the community, or have been deleted at some point.
-In other words, use extra caution anytime you sail in uncharted waters.
+	- Any links **not included in the entire Megathread** were either not approved, or were deleted at some point.
-    - That said, as times change, so do the currents.
-What is seen as a safe route to great treasures now may soon be a shell of its former self or even be riddled with the black plague.
-Always exercise caution.
+	- Use caution whenever you sail in uncharted waters, as the seasons change, so do the currents.
+What was once thought to be a secure route to great treasures may soon be a shadow of its former self, infested with the black plague.
+Proceed with care.

 &nbsp;

 ---